bala-maker/Code-for-2d-Transformation-Simulator/README.md

 Single-file implementation

-Pure HTML, CSS, and JavaScript (no libraries required)# Code-for-2d-Transformation-Simulator
+Pure HTML, CSS, and JavaScript (no libraries required)